-On Wednesday Apple revealed the new iPad Air.
+Last month Apple revealed the new iPad Air.
+And from today it’s available in Australia.
 It had been rumoured for awhile now, but I’m not sure how many of us expected it to be so robust.
 My initial hot take is that it’s going to be difficult to recommend the iPad Pro now.

 iPad Air 4 Australian Price

-Here in Australia the new iPad Air 4 will start at $899 for the 64GB version.
+Here in Australia the new iPad Air 4 starts at $899 for the 64GB version.
 The 256GB model starts at $1,129.
 As always, the cellular models will cost extra.

 This is more expensive than the iPad Air 3, but the newer models have gotten some significant upgrades.